 We’re considering these among the most common problems for good reason.
 It doesn’t mean they’re common in the true sense of the definition.
 Rather, when engine problems arise on the International DT466 these are some of the most common areas.
 Anyways, let’s jump in and briefly discuss these MaxxForce DT engine problems.
-Afterwards, we’ll wrap things up with thoughts on overall reliability and longevity of the DT466.
+Afterwards, we’ll wrap things up with thoughts on overall reliability and longevity.

 As a highly reliable and dependable engine there aren’t many serious issues with the International DT466.
 Injector return line problems are a very minor issue in the grand scheme.
 These return lines are made of rubber and are prone to failing and leaking fuel on the valve cover.

 Again, this is a very simple problem.
 The rubber lines simply dry out every few years and develop cracks.
 Ultimately, some fuel leaks from the lines onto the valve cover.
 They’re cheap rubber hoses and replacement is pretty simple.
-For such a reliable engine this is simply a small snag to owning a DT466 / MaxxForce DT engine.
+For such a reliable engine this is simply a small snag.

-This isn’t so much any mechanical issue or actual problem with the 1995+ DT466E engines.
-However, many know the DT466E to be a bit more finicky than the older DT466 mechanical engines.
+This isn’t so much any mechanical issue or actual problem with the 1995+ DT466E engines, but the addition of electronics did cause some problems.
 All of the sensors, electronics, and emissions equipment run into odd flaws.
 It’s not always an actual failure but rather small details that make them more complicated to work on.

-For example, using compressed air to pump oil into the engine may cause no start problems on the DT466E.
+For example, using compressed air to pump oil into the engine may cause no start problems.
 Due to air entering the oil it would mess with the HEUI system and cause the engine to not start.
 This is just one small example.

 Add in the fact the E engines simply have more sensors and more parts.
-It’s extra things that leave more room for potential failures and problems on the International DT466 engine.
+It’s extra things that leave more room for potential failures and problems on the electronic versions of the engine.

 3) The Trucks

 That’s also beneficial for those looking for DT466 replacement engines or swaps.
 They’re easy to find and relatively inexpensive.
-The biggest flaw is the size and weight of the DT466 7.6L diesel, though.
+The biggest flaw is the size and weight, though.
 It makes it a big more challenging to swap into light-duty trucks like an F-150, F-250, etc.

 The International DT466, DT466E, and MaxxForce DT are known as The Legend for good reason.
 They’re all very reliable engines mechanically and it isn’t unusual for the engines to outlast the trucks themselves.
 DT466 engines have the best reliability reputation for their mechanical nature and simplicity.
 This was before the days of endless sensors and emissions control devices.